Book-reader/c3-docgen/stdlibref.md

 	usz min_size = allocator::temp_allocator_min_size,
 	usz realloc_size = allocator::temp_allocator_realloc_size; @body) @builtin
 ```

-Create a new temporary allocator.

-The `reserve` parameter allows you to determine how many bytes should be reserved for
-allocations on the current temporary allocator, if allocations are made inside of the pool scope.
-It is made available for optimization, and can usually be ignored.
 ```c3
 macro void @pool(usz reserve = 0; @body) @builtin
 ```